July 2010 Archives

 - Keep up with the readings.
 Read the week's assignments before class.
 (The first day of classes is an exception of course.)
 Reflect on the readings before coming to class, and help sustain an active, positive learning environment.

-- Please keep copies of rough drafts of papers.
+- Please keep copies of rough drafts of papers; that is, instead of saving overtop of your old files, save each new version with a new name "Exercise 1 - Aug 30," "Exercise 1 - Sep 3."
 (I may want to talk with you about your rough drafts before recording a grade.)

 - I will often send out class e-mails to the addresses on file in GriffinGate.
 (If you don't use your student email account, use SHU's email forwarding service so that you don't miss important updates.)